antoninmasek/laravel-model-hashids/README.md

 database.
 1st to create model and receive the ID and then 2nd to set the hash_id based on the ID.

 ## Testing

-> [2022-06-12]
-> Please note, that I will be working on testing part more in the future.
-In the meantime I wrote basic tests that were
-> sufficient for me at the moment, because I decided to create this package on the spot since I
-> was writing this logic for I don't know how many times already.
-The logic usually contained
-> just one hash_id column though, so supporting multiple is a new feature.
-So just bear in mind,
-> that tests are not complete for now.

 ```bash
 composer test